-‘Design’ and ‘business’ are two words with a poorly understood association and it’s holding both Australian businesses and designers back when discussing design strategy.
-We’re talking different languages and as a result, we’re leaving potential on the table.
+‘Design’ and ‘business’ are two words with a poorly understood association, and it’s holding both Australian businesses and designers back when discussing design strategy.
+We’re talking different languages, and as a result, we’re leaving potential on the table.
 As designers, we’ve been selling ourselves short by trying to explain the value of design in creative terms rather than in business language.

 “Clients are the difference between art and design” – Michael Beirut

-Earlier this week I had the privilege of absorbing the findings of the Design Business Council’s Design Maturity Report.
-Put together by the engaging and perceptive duo of Greg Branson and Carol Mackay over the last 18 months, the report analyses the extent a ‘design maturity’ scale that measures the integration of design into multiple facets or activities in Australian businesses.
+Earlier this week, we had the privilege of absorbing the findings of the Design Business Council’s Design Maturity Report.
+Put together by the engaging and perceptive duo of Greg Branson and Carol Mackay over the last 18 months, the report analyses the extent of a ‘design maturity’ scale that measures the integration of design into multiple facets or activities in Australian businesses.
 The outcome of this body of research proves that including design throughout all activities of a business improves the bottom line performance of businesses across industries in Australia.

 The Design Business Council report showed that for every $1 of investment into design, there was a $2.50 return.
 You don’t need an MBA to see the value in that.

-As designers, we should be rubbing our hands together, ready for the influx of businesses that are ready to engage with design studios as a key part of their business strategy.
+As designers, we should be rubbing our hands together, ready for the influx of businesses ready to engage with design studios as a key part of their business strategy.
 But it would seem we’re a little way off yet.
 Australian businesses are lagging behind the research and are sometimes resistant to the involvement of designers, seeing it as an expense rather than an investment.
 However, the problem lies with us, not them; as designers and communicators, we have not been proving our worth.